JanStefanski/janstefanski/README.md

 Most of my works are either unfinished or private due to their nature.
 Once I feel confident in the code I wrote for them, I'll make it public.

-If you are interested in getting in touch with me, you can reach me at [jan@stefanski.tech](mailto:jan@stefanski.tech).
+If you are interested in getting in touch with me, you can reach me at jan @stefanski.tech